The Adventures of Mark Twain (1944 film): Reception

 Contemporary assessments were mixed.
 Bosley Crowther gave a generally negative review in The New York Times, calling it a "lengthy and desultory picture" and "a spotty and often inaccurate chronicle", and complaining "This spotty character of the picture is due not alone to the script but also to the direction, which is strangely inconsistent throughout."
 He continued by saying "Mr. March's performance of Twain is agreeable," but called Alexis Smith's portrayal "colorless and conventional".
 Variety ran a positive review, calling it "an educational yet highly entertaining biography of the immortal American ...
 The stars, notably, perform their assignments with extraordinary compassion and understanding, particularly March in the title role."
 Harrison's Reports was also positive, calling it "an excellently produced, heart-warming human-interest drama, well acted and directed.
 Fredric March portrays Twain with deep understanding."
 David Lardner of The New Yorker dismissed the film, writing that it wasn't much worse than most biographical films and "does have its good moments", but "once more biographical inaccuracy is rampant, and once more the best dramatic possibilities have been overlooked."

 The Adventures of Mark Twain has been called "perhaps the most impressive of all Forties large-scale biopics" by Charles Higham and Joel Greenberg in their book Hollywood in the Forties.

-The film was nominated three times at the 17th Academy Awards:
+The following were nominated for the 17th Academy Awards: